annaleda/kubernates/exems/killer.md

 **Istanza:** `ssh ckad9043`

-In Namespace pluto there is single Pod named holy-api.
+In Namespace pluto there is single Pod named `holy-api`.
 It has been working okay for a while now but Team Pluto needs it to be more reliable.

 Convert the Pod into a Deployment named holy-api with 3 replicas and delete the single Pod once done.
 The raw Pod template file is available at /opt/course/9/holy-api-pod.yaml.

-In addition, the new Deployment should set allowPrivilegeEscalation: false and privileged: false for the security context on container level.
+In addition, the new Deployment should set `allowPrivilegeEscalation`: false and privileged: false for the security context on container level.

 Please create the Deployment and save its yaml under /opt/course/9/holy-api-deployment.yaml on ckad9043.